 - Climate: The climate in Memphis could have something to do with its high level of mental health issues.
 In the spring and summer months, Memphis can be a very hot and humid place.
 Health issues in general are on the rise in weather like this.
-It can be hard to breath and air quality is poor.
+It can be hard to breathe and air quality is poor.

 - Unemployment Rate: Although the statistics show that Memphis has a relatively low unemployment rate at 4.4%, this number is misleading.
 Even though the official rate is down, the number of jobless has not gone down.
-The unemployment rate doesn’t reflect those that have been unemployed so long they are no longer entitled to unemployment insurance.
+The unemployment rate doesn’t reflect those who have been unemployed so long they are no longer entitled to unemployment insurance.
 Being jobless is a very large contributor to mental illness.
-It can lead to depression, anxiety and isolation.
+It can lead to depression, anxiety, and isolation.

 - Drug Use at Epidemic Levels: The number of people in Memphis suffering from drug addiction is on the climb.
-To put this into perspective, the rate of drug related deaths is 484 per 100,000.
+To put this into perspective, the rate of drug-related deaths is 484 per 100,000.
 Memphis has more drug use than any other city in Tennessee.
 Drug use has historically caused mental health issues.
 The problem is that drug use can also be caused by mental health issues.
 It is a double-sided problem.

 Divorce Rate in Memphis

-Tennesse has one of the highest divorce rates in the country at 19.1 per 1,000 married people.
+Tennessee has one of the highest divorce rates in the country at 19.1 per 1,000 married people.
 In fact, in Memphis, at least 1/3 of people who are married are working on their second marriage.
 One of the major reasons for this high divorce rate is the poverty level.
 Memphis (and Tennessee in general) is a poor state.
 When people are dealing with financial issues, marriages disintegrate.

 Mental Health Resources in Memphis